 The weather in Patagonia in December and January is very similar to that which you would encounter in Montana in June and July.
 Daytime temperatures will range from the low '60s to the upper '70s, dropping into the '40s and '50s at night.
 Layering is the key, as conditions are changeable, and some showers are possible.

 You will be flying into Santiago, then taking a two-hour flight south to the airport in the little town of Balmaceda.
 From there, it's a 40-minute drive to Vista Patagonia.
-The flight to Santiago is a long one, and I always recommend staying a day or two in Santiago before flying down to Balmaceda.
+The flight to Santiago is long, and I always recommend staying a day or two in Santiago before flying down to Balmaceda.
 Santiago is a historic and beautiful city, and the nearby Maipo Valley wineries are well worth the trip.
-I'm happy to help you with planning a day or so of relaxation before fishing.
+I'm happy to help you plan a day or so of relaxation before fishing.

 **Anyone joining us on a destination trip is welcome to attend our Two-Day Intro Clinic or any of our Special Clinics free of charge.**